cmm/nock/README.md

 Syntax matters
 --------------

-The only exported way to create Nock terms is by their read syntax, which tries to resemble the spec's syntax (as far as Lisp and taste allow).
+The only exported way to create Nock terms is by their read syntaxes.

+One of those aims to be indistinguashable from the syntax used by the spec.
+I don't like it much (it takes over some characters that are important in Lisp), so there's also another variety.

+So you can use `?[a b]` or `{? [a b]}`, depending on the readtable.
-So `?[a b]` in the spec's syntax is `{? [a b]}` here.
-Pretty nice, I think.
-You can freely nest sub-terms inside the noun, they'll be automagically evaluated.
+The syntax is recursive, so you can use terms inside nouns -- they will be automagically evaluated.

 As a side effect, the `[]` noun syntax is available on its own (though probably not very useful).
 It expands into a call to `LIST*`.